-The best best for viewing the program is your local PBS station.
+The best bet for viewing the program in the United States and Canada is your local PBS station.
 Many stations are carrying the program live.
-For a national listing of PBS stations and their LHST plans, consult this page.
+Other options include NASA TV (via local cable systems) or educational television systems.

 The program will also be available on two separate satellites.
 PBS will broadcast on the Ku-band via Telstar 401 (97 degrees West, transponder 8, horizontal, 11915 Mhz, audio on 6.2 and 6.8) NASA TV will broadcast on the C-band via Spacent 2 (69 degrees West, transponder 5, channel 9, horizontal, 3880 Mhz, audio on 6.8)

 Internationally, the program will be broadcast over parts of the USIA Worldnet.
 Times may vary, so your best bet is to check with your local USIA source (check US Consulates or distance-learning universities).
 The only positive confirmation presently is in Latin America; there the program will be broadcast live with a simultaneous Spanish translation via Intelsat 601, 332.5 degrees E, West Hemi Beam, 3995 MHZ, transponder 14, NTSC

 Also, the program will be sent via digitized video over the Internet.
 This option preserves the live aspect of the programming, but the result will suffer from reduced video and audio quality.
 Various technologies will be employed.